-An ATS is excepted to be an active learner and have accountability for his/her education.
-An ATS is excepted to be present and actively engaged in every classroom session.
+An ATS is expected to be an active learner and have accountability for his/her education.
+An ATS is expected to be present and actively engaged in every classroom session.
 If an ATS is going to be absence from any classroom session the ATS must communicate, through an email, with the AT faculty member(s) at least 48 hours prior to the class session.
-This email does not guarantee that the ATS absence will be approved or accommodation will be provided.
-Exception to this policy would be any unforeseen circumstance (i.e. illness, death in the family, etc.) but email communication still needs to occur.
-If a student is absent (class or clinical) and has not communicated with the AT faculty member(s), emergency contacts will be called within a 24-hour period.
+This email does not guarantee that the ATS absence will be approved, or accommodation will be provided.
+Exception to this policy would be any unforeseen circumstance (i.e., illness, death in the family, etc.) but email communication still needs to occur.